datahuborg/datahub/src/browser/static/docs/html/_sources/django-app-datatables.txt

 * **Multiple Filters**: If you have one filter, a row must satisfy every condition in the filter in order to appear in the table.
 If you have two filters (call them A and B), a row must satisfy all the conditions in filter A OR all the conditions in filter B OR both in order to appear in the table.

 You can **Invert Filter** by clicking the button (i.e. any row that was in the table will be gone, and any row that wasn't in the table will be shown).

+.. note:: DataTables is built using Gulp in a fashion similar to :ref:`django-app-dataq`.
+You can find out more about building with Gulp there.

+.. note:: DataTables could either use an upgrade or be replaced with something else. `HandsOnTable <https://handsontable.com/>`__ is a popular alternative.
+See `issue 163 <https://github.com/datahuborg/datahub/issues/163>`__.